 Interested in automatic updating?

-To ensure you benefit from new features, improvements, and fixes, you need to keep your terminals up-to-date with the latest release.
-A new software version is released every month, after rigorous testing.
+To ensure you benefit from latest features, improvements, and fixes, you need to keep your terminals up-to-date with the latest software release.
+A new version is released approximately every month, after rigorous testing.

-- Update automatically: we push the new release to your terminals automatically.
-The updates happen during the night, and the terminals are updated in batches spread over a three-week period.
-From our side we monitor the transaction performance.
+- Update automatically: when the new release is stable, we update your terminals overnight in multiple stages spread over a three-week period.
 This is the default setting for new accounts.

-- Update manually: with this strategy you request and test a new release yourself.
-To update terminals to a new release, you need to contact us well in advance.
+- Update manually: you request and test the new release yourself.
+To update terminals to a version, you need to contact us in advance.

 Every release goes through rigorous testing:

 - Phase 1, robot testing.
-We have over 40 robots performing test transactions in thousands of test cases with the supported terminal models in different integrations.
+We have over 40 robots performing test transactions for thousands of test cases on the supported terminal models in different integrations.

 - Phase 2, manual checks.
 For example, we test upgrading and boarding, check all screens, and do many test and live transactions with various card types and card entry modes.

 - Phase 3, beta testing.
-We push the new release to successive batches of terminals, including live terminals in various countries belonging to merchants who participate in the Flex Beta program.
+For merchants participating in the beta testing program, we release the latest version to live terminals in multiple countries.
 This allows us to monitor the transaction performance and the communication with acquirers and issuers.

 When all test phases are successful, we consider the release to be stable.